scipy-conference/scipy_proceedings/papers/adam_richards/lpedit_manuscript.rst

    nga.compile_latex()
    nga.compile_html()

-First the class is imported from the module lpEdit and then it is instantiated.
-The file is then loaded and the language may be specified.
+First the class is imported (line 1) from the module lpEdit and then it is instantiated (line 2).
+The file is then loaded and the language may be specified (line 3).
 The ``build()`` method creates a directory to contain the project in the same folder as ``BasicPython.nw``.
+The build-step also creates a `*.tex` document.
 This directory is what lpEdit refers to as a project and it is where both reST and :math:`\textrm{\LaTeX}` projects are managed.
 The ``compile_latex()`` command either uses ``sphinx-build`` or ``pdflatex``.
 The ``compile_html()`` command defaults to ``sphinx-build`` or ``latex2pdf`` depending on the project type.
 In most cases the default paths for ``pdflatex``, ``python``, ``R``, and ``sphinx-build`` are found automatically, however, they may be customized to a user’s preference.
-To modify these variables without the GUI, there is a configuration file corresponding to the current version of lpEdit located in
+To modify these variables without the GUI, there is a configuration file corresponding to the current version of lpEdit located in the user's home directory.

 .. code-block:: python